Paul-Sizon/Paul-Sizon/README.md

 - 👋 Hi, I’m @Paul-Sizon
 - 👀 I’m interested in Android development🤖
-- 🌱 I’m currently learning Android stuff, Flutter
+- 🌱 I’m currently learning Android native development😊, Flutter🐦
-- 💞️ I’m looking to collaborate on your app)
+- 💞️ I’m looking to collaborate on your app🛫🚀🌝
 - 📫 How to reach me paul.sizon@outlook.com

 <!---